-Sgt Christopher Cook said Arlington police believe the woman fell during the Texas Giant roller coaster, and that there appears to have been no foul play.
+Sgt Christopher Cook said Arlington police believe the woman fell during the Texas Giant roller coaster.

 He said police, fire and emergency medical services responded to reports at approximately 6.45pm on Friday that a woman had fallen from a train car while riding a roller coaster.
 He said the woman was pronounced dead at the scene.